Hongkong Post e-Cert

 Currently very few common browsers are capable of recognising multiple e-mail addresses on a single certificate.
 Therefore, Hongkong Post CA is adopting a policy of one e-mail address per certificate.

-Details of authentication procedures are available from the Hongkong Post Certification Practice Statement at www.hongkongpost.gov.hk.
+Details of authentication procedures are available from the Hongkong Post Certification Practice Statement.

 Absolutely.
 Like other types of e-Cert, the e-Cert (Encipherment) Certificate will also be posted to the directory for public searching.

-The Subscriber Agreement and the Certification Practice Statement, which can be obtained at any Post Office counter, show all details of the terms and conditions governing the use of Hongkong Post e-Cert certificates .
-The Certification Practice Statement can also be viewed at Hongkong Post CA web site at www.hongkongpost.gov.hk.
+The Subscriber Agreement and the Certification Practice Statement, which can be obtained at any Post Office counter, show all details of the terms and conditions governing the use of Hongkong Post e-Cert certificates.
+The Certification Practice Statement can also be viewed at Hongkong Post CA's web site.

 You have to specify the directory entry of Hongkong Post e-Cert Directory with more Distinguished Name (DN) information in the search field.
 An example of it is by entering "OU=0000920170,O=Hongkong Post e-Cert (Personal),C=HK" in the search root field to limit the search to e-Cert (Personal) and SRN=0000920170.
 For details, you may refer to the user guide of setting search field for the directory entry of Hongkong Post e-Cert Directory.